adblockplus/codingtools/eslint-config-eyeo/README.md

     npm install -g eslint eslint-config-eyeo

-This command requires administrator privileges so you might need to use `sudo`.

 ## Usage

 To lint a JavaScript file using ESLint you run the `eslint` command with the